moltin/terraform-rancher-ha/README.md

 | public_subnet_ids | A list of public subnet IDs |
 | vpc_id | The ID of the VPC |

+## Upgrade Rancher Server version

+At the minute there is no way to upgrade Rancher HA automatically without down time.
+We are using `cloud-config` to initiate the instance with a `rancher-server` container however if we change `cloud-config` file the `user_data` field will be mark as changed by Terraform and therefore it will destroy the instance.

+There is no option from Terraform to stop the instance and apply changes on `user_data` which will be the approach to follow and even with `lifecycle { create_before_destroy = true }` there will be downtime as the `rancher-server` container take time to start working again, so for the moment we are going to need to manually stop each instance and update the Rancher version on AWS `Instance Settings -> View/Change User Data` and wait per each of them to be working again, you can see the progress from `http://myrancher.com/admin/ha`

+Ideally we will have a configuration management tool like Ansible to handle this for us or we could use the `lifecycle { create_before_destroy = true }` in our instances and just accept that `maintenance window` to perform the upgrade.

 ## Authors